yashsharma127/aws-amplify-fullstack/README.md

 ## Usage

-1. You can access hosted application from your aws amplify dashboard
+1. You can access hosted application from your aws amplify dashboard.

 2. You can access it locally: